Knicks vs. Heat Injury Report Today - May 2

 Knicks Season Insights

-- In their last 10 games, the Knicks have been putting up 109.6 points per game, an average that's a little lower than the 116 they've scored over the course of the 2022-23 season.
+- The Knicks have seen a decrease in scoring lately, racking up 109.6 points per game in their last 10 contests, 6.4 points fewer than the 116 they've scored this season.

 - The Knicks' 114.9 points per 100 possessions on offense rank sixth in the NBA, and the 111.7 points they allow per 100 possessions rank 16th in the league.